MrHedmad/data-stewardship-knowledgebase/src/emoji_key.md

 - Type of content:
     - :speech_balloon: > Opinion piece, presentation, blog post or other content by an individual or organization.
-    - :newspaper: > News article, editoral or piece by a journalist.
+    - :newspaper: > News article, editorial or piece by a journalist.
     - :office: > Official communication from an institutional organization.
     - :judge: > Text of a law or other binding document.
     - :bookmark_tabs: > Published research article or review in a reviewed journal, or similar (e.g. ongoing open peer review)